Kee-nan/ASN3/README.md

 Each folder, releases and reveiws, have both an excel file and a CSV file for each companies respective thing
 --->

-This repository contains the source code and data for **ASN3** — a novel temporal visualization that maps **software feature releases** to corresponding **user app reviews** over time.
+This repository contains the source code and data for **ASN3** - a novel temporal visualization that maps **software feature releases** to corresponding **user app reviews** over time.
 Designed to enhance traceability and sentiment analysis, this tool enables stakeholders to quickly assess how users react to specific feature rollouts.

+---

+## 🔍 Project Overview

+Our visualization introduces:
+- 💎 **Diamonds** for representing feature releases
+- 🔴 **Circles** for clustering related user reviews
+- 📈 **X-axis** encoding time and versioning
+- 📊 **Y-axis** showing average user ratings (sentiment)

+Bubble **size** reflects the number of reviews, while **version node size** represents the number of features released.
+This layout allows intuitive exploration of **temporal traceability** between product changes and user feedback...

 ---